-The World's Best Hospitals 2020 ranking is a project which aims to close this gap by ranking the best hospitals across the world.
+The World's Best Hospitals 2021 ranking is a project which aims to close this gap by ranking the best hospitals across the world.
 Its vision is to establish the ranking as the best and most comprehensive resource for global top lists in the hospital sector.
-A total of 21 countries are featured in the 2020 edition: USA, Canada, Germany, France, United Kingdom, Italy, Spain, Switzerland, Netherlands, Sweden, Denmark, Norway, Finland, Israel, South Korea, Japan, Singapore, India, Thailand, Australia and Brazil.
+A total of 25 countries are featured in the 2021 edition: USA, Germany, Japan, South Korea, France, Italy, United Kingdom, Spain, Brazil, Canada, India, Australia, Mexico, The Netherlands, Poland, Austria, Thailand, Switzerland, Sweden, Belgium, Finland, Norway, Denmark, Israel and Singapore.
 The countries were mainly selected based on standard of living and life expectancy, population size, number of hospitals and data availability.

-The current 2020 edition of the ranking is an extension and update of the World's Best Hospital 2019 ranking which was first published by Newsweek and Statista in March 2019 and featured the 1,000 best hospitals in 11 countries.
-In the 2020 ranking edition, over 1,500 hospitals are featured in total, marking an important milestone to the project and bringing it significantly closer to the goal of a global ranking.
-The amount of hospitals awarded in each country varies based on the number of existing hospitals, average hospital size (commonly approximated by number of inpatient beds) and data availability in the respective country.
-The length of the list varies, with 300 USA-based hospitals included, while Israel, Denmark, Norway, Finland and Singapore were rep-resented with 10 hospitals each.
+The current 2021 edition of the ranking is an extension and update of the annual World's Best Hospital ranking which was first published by Newsweek and Statista in March 2019 and featured the top 1,000 hospitals in 11 countries.
+In the 2021 edition, 25 countries and 2,000 hospitals are featured in total, marking an important milestone towards the goal of a global ranking.
+The number of hospitals awarded in each country varies based on the number of existing hospitals, average hospital size (commonly approximated by number of inpatient beds) and data availability in the respective country.
+The length of the list varies, with 350 USA-based hospitals included, while Israel and Singapore were rep-resented with 10 hospitals each.